-Viewpoints presented in SMB commentaries represent opinions of the authors and do not necessarily represent positions or policies of ACSM.
+Viewpoints presented in SMB commentaries reflect opinions of the authors and do not necessarily reflect positions or policies of ACSM.

-This commentary presents the authors’ views on the topic of a research article which they and their colleagues had published in the May 2016 issue of Medicine & Science in Sports & Exercise® (MSSE).
+This commentary presents Dr. Dallal’s and Dr. Gierach’s views on the topic of a research article which they had published with their colleagues in the March 2016 issue of Medicine & Science in Sports & Exercise® (MSSE).

 Physical activity has many benefits for health, including lowering risk of heart disease, obesity, and, more recently, specific cancers such as breast cancer.
 Accumulating evidence also points to sedentary behavior as a potential risk factor for cancer and other chronic diseases - and, this risk is independent of time spent in physical activities!
 However, the biological mechanisms by which these potentially modifiable lifestyle factors affect cancer risk remain unclear.
 Prior research has supported an association between increased physical activity and lower estrogen levels among women, one avenue whereby physical activity may reduce breast cancer risk.
 However, less is known regarding the relationships between physical activity, sedentary behavior and the metabolism of estrogen.
 Consideration of how women metabolize estrogen may be important, particularly given the recent findings from studies of breast cancer risk among postmenopausal women, which suggest that breast cancer risk differs by estrogen metabolism profiles measured in serum and urine.